-During the period the Caceres Oeste N° 10195 investigation permit for "Section D" (energy minerals including uranium) was granted ("ortorgamiento").
-The claim lies in the Extremadura province of western Spain and is the first to be granted of the Company's 11 uranium investigation permits which cover 82,056 hectares.
+During September 2008 the Caceres Oeste N° 10195 investigation permit for "Section D" (energy minerals including uranium) was granted ("ortorgamiento").
+The claim lies in the Extremadura province of western.

 The Caceres Oeste permit covers an airborne radiometric (uranium high/thorium low) anomaly that extends over a distance of 25 kilometres on the western contact zone between a granite and shale metasediments.
 Historic exploration focussed on the eastern flank of the granite and located uranium mineralization outside of Mawson's claim.